mariusandra/aristotle/README.md

 Aristotle is loosely inspired by cucumber.
 Check out the examples below.

-We're at version 0.0.3 now, so all contributions are very welcome!
+We're at an early alpha version, so all contributions are very welcome!
 Most appreciated are unit tests and code cleanups.

 Aristotle grew out of the need we had at [Apprentus](https://www.apprentus.com/) to define and remember the ever increasing complexity with sorting and managing incoming requests from students.